Uttoxeter railway station: London, Midland and Scottish Railway

 On 1 January 1923, under the Railways Act 1921, the North Staffordshire Railway was absorbed by the London, Midland and Scottish Railway (LMS).
 During this period of time the Stafford and Uttoxeter Railway, which had become part of the London and North Eastern Railway, closed to passengers on 4 December 1939, but the line remained open for goods traffic until 5 March 1951.

-British Rail
+British Railways

-The LMS was nationalised in 1948 and became part of British Rail.
+The LMS was nationalised in 1948 and became part of British Railways.

 The last mainline steam train used the station on 16 September 1957 and thereafter an hourly DMU service operated which has been used ever since.

 Passenger services on the Churnet Valley line from Uttoxeter towards Leek and Macclesfield ceased operation 2 January 1965, and the trains towards Ashbourne and Buxton ceased on 1 November 1954.
 The last mainline steam train ran on 16 September 1957.
 The engine sheds closed on 7 December 1964.
 A siding which was part of the old Churnet valley line remained until the 1980s.

 The station buildings were destroyed by fire on 9 May 1987 and the station is now unstaffed.